-5.2 Room Acoustics of Music Rehearsal Spaces
+Room Acoustics of Music Test Rooms

 Room acoustics in the design of a rehearsal space is a very important field of acoustics.
 The oldest and most famous assessed value of room acoustics is the reverberation time.
 It is measured in seconds and is defined as the time in which after switching off the sound source in a room, sound pressure decreases by 60 dB.
 The reduction of sound energy is described as absorption of sound.
 The so-called coefficient of sound absorption (sound absorption factor) defines a ratio of reflecting and absorbing sound energy.
 The value of 0 corresponds to the full-scale reflection - while the value of 1 corresponds to the complete absorption.
-If the degree of absorption of sound is multiplied by 100, we obtain the percentage of absorption of sound (e.g. $\alpha = 0.65 100\% = 65\%$ of sound absorption, reflection is then 35%).
+If the degree of absorption of sound is multiplied by 100, we obtain the percentage of absorption, reflection is then 35%).

-To create the desired acoustic environment of each space, usually special acoustic materials are placed in this space.
-Types of acoustic materials, their number, and distribution in the space so that the required frequency range meets the standards or the proposed set target parameters of room acoustics are determined by the calculation.
-An important role is played by the very geometry of the space and knowledge of acoustic properties of building materials out of which this space is made, the distribution of sound sources, the use of an electro-acoustic sound system and so on.
+To create the desired acoustic environment of a rehearsal space, usually special acoustic materials are placed in this space.
+Types of acoustic materials, their number, and distribution in the space so that the required frequency range meets the standards or the proposed set target parameters of room acoustics are determined by calculation.
+An important role is played by the very geometry of space and knowledge of acoustic properties of building materials out of which this space is made, the distribution of sound sources, the use of an electro-acoustic sound system and so on.
 In order to use the room for understanding the spoken language and, at the same time for performing music, a compromise between the spatial and sound solution is needed.
 The most important factors affecting the spatial-acoustic characteristics of a room are:

-the position of the room within the building, the shape and size of the space (primary structure),

-- properties of surfaces bounding the space (secondary structure), the design and spatial distribution of sound absorbing and reflecting surfaces, - Equipment of the room such as musical instruments (secondary structure).
+- the position of the room within the building, the shape and size of the space (primary structure), - properties of surfaces bounding the space (secondary structure), the design and spatial distribution of sound absorbing and reflecting surfaces, - Equipment of the room such as musical instruments (secondary structure).